Health & Safety

 Tsunami Awareness and Safety

 What is a tsunami and where do they happen?
-Tsunamis are a series of large ocean waves generated by large undersea disturbances, such as a major
+Tsunamis are a series of large ocean waves generated by large undersea disturbances, such as a major earthquake on the

 Read the rest this article free